rajendra627/k8s-bootcamp/bootcamp/day1/exercise2.md

 ## Objective ##

-In this exercise you are going to be working with pods.
+In this exercise you are going to be defining pod manifests and configuring the pod with probe, resource limits/requests, and QoS

-* Create and deploy pod that contains a single nginx container (use the public nginx image at dockerhub)
+### Create and deploy pod that contains a single container. ###

+Use the busybox image from [DockerHub](https://hub.docker.com/_/busybox/).

-* Add resource requests and limits to the nginx pod
+* Create a pod definition and deploy the pod using kubectl.
-* Add QoS of BestEffort.
-How does that change the manifest?
+* Get details of the pod using kubectl
+* Attach to the running pod and run some shell commands
-* Define liveness and readiness probes for the pod (Follow this [example](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/))
+* Delete the pod using kubectl

+### Create and deploy a pod with liveness probes and QoS ###

+* Use the nginx image from Dropbox.
+* The liveness probe path should be '/'.
+* Configure the probe to wait 5 seconds prior to the first probe.
+* Configure the probe to check every 10 seconds
+* Configure the probe to restart the pod after 3 failures
+* Configure the pod to have the Burstable QoS